How Much Progress Has Been Made On Bag Bans In the U.S.?

 Are We Making Progress In The United States On Bag Bans?

-One commonality across many of the bag bans is how they start – typically there is one person who voices their concern about the environmental impact of disposable plastic bags and things take off from there.
+One commonality across many bag bans is how they start – typically, there is one person who voices their concern about the environmental impact of disposable plastic bags, and things take off from there.
 One person can make a difference.
 The map also makes it easy to see patterns.
-Usually once a ban or fee passes in one city or county, neighboring cities and counties follow suite and work to implement measures of their own.
+Usually, once a ban or fee passes in one city or county, neighboring cities and counties follow suit and work to implement measures of their own.

 California Continues to Be the Epicenter of Bag Bans

-California is certainly leading the charge in the United States when it comes to banning single-use plastic bags with well over 100 cities and municipalities that have ordinances in place.
-A state-wide plastic bag ban was passed; however, the issue has hit an impasse as groups opposed to banning single-use plastic bags were able to collect the signatures necessary in order to get this proposal on the November 2016 ballot.
+California is undoubtedly leading the charge in the United States to ban single-use plastic bags with well over 100 cities and municipalities that have ordinances in place.
+A state-wide plastic bag ban was passed; however, the issue has hit an impasse as groups opposed to banning single-use plastic bags could collect the signatures necessary to get this proposal on the November 2016 ballot.

 Numerous California cities and counties have continued to pass their own disposable plastic bag bans while the state ban is sorted out.
 California isn’t the only state on the west coast with a commitment to banning disposable plastic bags.
-By last count 13 bag bans were on the books in Washington, including Seattle, which was the first city to pass a bag ban.
-Oregon has several bag bans with many more in the works.
+By the last count, 13 bag bans were on the books in Washington, including Seattle, which was the first city to pass a bag ban.
+Oregon has several bag bans, with many more in the works.

 New England (and Beyond) Joining the Movement

-There has been a lot of activity in Massachusetts with Barnstable implementing a bag ban, and proposed bans in the works in both Wellesley and Winchester.
-There has also been significant goings on in Maine with South Portland implementing a bag fee, Brunswick considering a bag fee and officials in Falmouth discussing a bag ban.
-From there the movement is spreading south with most of the towns on the eastern end of Long Island passing bans or currently considering bans and even some cities in coastal New Jersey joining the fray with talk of implementing disposable bag fees or bans.
+There has been a lot of activity in Massachusetts, with Barnstable implementing a bag ban and proposed bans in the works in both Wellesley and Winchester.
+There have also been significant goings-on in Maine with South Portland implementing a bag fee, Brunswick considering a bag fee, and officials in Falmouth discussing a bag ban.
+From there, the movement is spreading south, with most of the towns on the eastern end of Long Island passing bans or currently considering bans and even some cities in coastal New Jersey joining the fray with talk of implementing disposable bag fees or bans.